marcbruederlin/particles.js/README.md

 ## Browser Support
 IE9+ and all modern browsers.

+## Examples
+See [various examples](https://marcbruederlin.github.io/particles.js/#examples) how you can use particles.js.

 ## Build
 To compile the distribution files by yourself, make sure that you have node.js and gulp installed, then: